febuiles/electron-todolist/README.md

 docker-compose up --build
 ```

+By default the server will be exposed through port 8000.

-If you don't have `docker-compose` available, you can manually build
+If you don't have `docker-compose` available, you can:

-the Docker image and run it (`docker build -t pooltasks . && docker
+1. Build the Docker image in the `server/` folder and run it: `docker build -t pooltasks . && docker
-run -p 8000:8080 pooltasks`), or build it with Go (`go mod download && go build .`).
+run -p 8000:8080 pooltasks`
+2. Build it with Go: `go mod download && go build . && ./main`

 You can verify it's working by hitting the ping endpoint: